The Mother Hips: Changes and later days

 Their music shifted direction around 1997, with shorter, radio-friendly songs, instead of longer multiple-sectioned songs.
 They started to get into basic country-style songwriting, but it didn't fit with drummer Mike Wofchuck's style, so they replaced him with John Hofer, formerly of The Freewheelers.
-In 1996, the band members moved out of the Chestnut Street house in Chico, to the San Francisco Bay Area, where they are currently based.
+In 1996, the band members moved out of the Chestnut Street house in Chico, to the San Francisco Bay Area.

 They recorded the stripped-down Later Days album and self-released it in May 1998.
 They continued playing frequently, focusing mostly on California cities, with occasional jaunts to Utah or the Pacific Northwest.
 They self-recorded another album, the more pop-oriented Green Hills of Earth.
 Indie label Future Farmer liked the album and released it, but, again, the album did not promote the band to their desired popularity.
 Bassist Isaac Parsons left the band in March 2002, to spend more time with his son.
 He was replaced by Paul Hoaglin (co-producer of Back To The Grotto and Part Timer Goes Full).
 In September 2002, Greg Loiacono, lead guitarist, decided he too needed a break, and the band went on indefinite hiatus after two shows at Slim's in San Francisco in February 2003.